benlesh/RxJS/docs_app/content/guide2/9-advanced-subscription-management.md

 ## Overview

 As you're developing a component, service, or application, you might find that you create a growing number of subscriptions you need to manage.
 There are many strategies for handling these subscriptions effectively, and all of them are valid.
 Here, we're going to talk about the different strategies and the trade-offs to each one.

+These strategies are presented in no particular order.
+All of them do roughly the same thing, and should be treated equally.
+The only standout is [the strategy of using a provided utility to manage your subscriptions](#strategy-5-using-a-provided-utility), which should be favored, when possible.

 > FRAMEWORK AGNOSTIC: The examples below are intentionally generic to avoid any association with a given framework, or even front-end web development.
 Just assume that `onInit` and `onDestroy` fire when our generic component is in use and no longer being used by the system it lives in.
 (The examples are clearly "client-side", but RxJS can be used on a server or in any JS environment).